michael105/zcomp/README.md

 file shouldn't exceed much more than, say, 128kB.
-I experimented a bit with the algorithm, blocksizes > 64kB give rarely better results in the compression ratio, but do need exponentially more resources when compressing.
+I experimented a bit with the algorithm, blocksizes > 64kB give rarely better results in the compression ratio, but do need asymmetrically more resources when compressing.
 (Still within resonable limits, but there simply isn't enough gain)

 The decompression, however, stays constant in terms of complexity and memory usage,